kesjien/fat/README.md

   - redux - state management
   - redux-thunk - react middleware to work with the async calls
   - styled-components - react component sylings, easy of use, modularity, state of the art features, perfomance, painless maintenance, prefixing
-  - react-fontawesome - for icons, backbutton
+  - react-fontawesome - for icons, backbutton icon

 ## To run the project